larryknaebelobsidian/kingdom/Proposition 127. In support of our view, the Apocalypse unmistakably teaches a Pre-Millennial resurrection of the saints..md

 >notice, the wicked cast into the fire preceding the Millennial age;
 >p.
 270 Vol. 2 Prop.
 127 Obs.
 3

+>This inheriting of the earth Christ promises to all the meek (Matt.
+5:5), but to do this they must, of necessity, arise from the dead, and when they inherit the wicked are “cut off,” “perish,” “are not,” etc., thus corresponding with the period under consideration.

+>A most circumstantial statement indicating the Pre-Millennial resurrection and that the rest of the dead do not participate in it, is found in Isa. chs.
+24, 25, and 26.

 ### Dead saints (but not dead unsaved) are raised for the Millennium and unsaved dead after the Millennium
 Obs.
 4